-We made the Macawi respiratory system 6 dB quieter at more than 2 times the requested power.
-We found that the sound is radiating from the top plate and tube.
-Also, the motor showed airborne vibrations.
-This is why we recommended to optimize the top of enclosure and cover the motor back-plate.
-In the next iteration we found structural noise from the hood, which we suggested could be dampened by adding mass to it.
+Macawi has developed a respiratory system which has a small electromotor inside.
+The assignment to Sorama was clear: find potential root-causes of noise and vibrations and provide insights towards sound-improvement design-changes.
+We measured the device under several load-circumstances and found that the sound-radiation from the top plate and tube.
+Also the electromotor showed airborne vibrations.
+We recommended to optimize the enclosure and to cover the motor back-plate.
+In a next iteration we found structural noise from the hood, which we suggested could be dampened by adding mass to it.

 The hood should be dampened to prevent strong structural vibrations.
 These adjustments resulted in a reduction of 4.2 dB(A).